2nthony/saika/website/public/README.md

 ## How does it work

-In short: URL is the API.

-We fetch and render corresponding markdown file for the URL you visit:
+We fetch and render corresponding markdown file for the `route` you visit:

 ```
 /         => /README.md
-/foo      => /foo.md
+/bar      => /bar.md
-/foo/     => /foo/README.md
+/bar/     => /bar/README.md
-/foo/bar  => /foo/bar.md
+/bar/foo  => /bar/foo.md
 ```

+Which mean is when you visit your site as `my-site.com/#/bar`, then will fetch `my-site.com/bar.md` and render `bar.md`'s content.

 ## Quick Start